 There are many reasons why dryer lint is inappropriate and can even be dangerous as nesting material.

 - Texture: Lint is stripped, torn fibers and has no structure of its own.
-Because of this, it falls apart easily and will not hold up to the actions of growing nestlings or adult birds moving around on the nest.
-After wet lint dries, it can be particularly brittle and a nest made of dryer lint will disintegrate quickly.
+Because of this, it falls apart easily and will not hold up to the activities of growing nestlings or adult birds moving around on the nest.
+After wet lint dries, it can be particularly brittle and a nest made of dryer lint will disintegrate quickly under the slightest stress.